Vianna Von Weyhausen

-Chengeta, run by the renowned Rory Young, and K94A are developing new canine protocols for the Central African Republic.
-K94A already sponsors Chegeta with a dog in Mali.
+Chengeta, created by the renowned Rory Young, who was tragically killed in Burkina Faso in 2021.
+K94A was working with Chengeta to develop new canine protocols for the Central African Republic.
+K94A previously sponsored K9 Amy in Mali.

 International Anti-Poaching Foundation was founded by Australian Damien Mander, who created the extraordinary all-female anti-poaching team know as the Akashinga.

-Take Action Trust works with us when assistance is needed in Zimbabwe
+Take Action Trust works with us when follow-up assistance is needed in Zimbabwe

 Institute for Personal Close Protection (IFPCP) handles our field operations in Hluhluwe-Imfolozi Park.